He Gives Himself Away!

 Thursday, April 1, 2021

-The 19th century German philosopher, Georg Friedrich Hegel said that all human society is characterized by master-slave dynamic.
-By this he means that every society is marked by the tendency of some to aggressively seize power and influence and to keep others at bay.
-In every human organization, there are insiders and outsiders, privileged ones and marginalized ones, those who are up and those who are down.
-And those who are up, the privileged ones are usually interested in keeping things just the way they are.
-Now, it will be a mistake to look at this purely from geopolitical standpoint because during school days, many of us saw this master-slave dynamic in full display.
-The cool kids, the privileged groups, those who were up wanted things to remain the way they were even if it means keeping others down.
-But long before Hegel, the great St. Augustine while criticizing the Roman society of his time identified what he called in Latin libido dominandi (i.e. the lust to dominate).
-For St. Augustine, libido dominandi, the lust to dominate others which is a kind of master-slave dynamic is the mark of a dysfunctional society.
-Now, long before Hegel and St. Augustine, the authors of the Old Testament were also keenly interested in this problem because the central story of the Old Testament is the story of slavery and liberation from slavery.
-The First Reading taken from the Book of Exodus 12:1-8, 11-14 is about the Passover meal, the hour of liberation from slavery.
-The Israelites have been slaves four hundred years in Egypt, four hundred years of oppression.
-Then in the great act of liberation, God brings them out of Egypt to freedom.
-By breaking their chains, the God of Israel shows essentially what he is about, which is, overcoming the master-slave dynamic.
-Interestingly, after Israel has established itself as a great nation, the Hebrew prophets warn them to treat the foreigners living among them as native-born, to love them as they love themselves, for they were foreigners in Egypt (Lev.
+The 19th-century German philosopher Georg Friedrich Hegel argued that all human society is characterized by a master-slave dynamic.
+He meant that each society tends to involve some individuals aggressively seizing power and influence while keeping others at bay.
+Within every human organization, there are insiders and outsiders, privileged and marginalized, those who are up and those who are down.
+The privileged ones, in particular, usually want to maintain the status quo.
+It would be a mistake to interpret this solely from a geopolitical perspective because, during our school days, many of us saw this master-slave dynamic front and center.
+The cool kids and privileged groups, those who were up, often wanted things to stay just the way they were, even if it meant keeping others down.
+But long before Hegel, the great St. Augustine, while criticizing Roman society of his time, identified what he called in Latin libido dominandi (i.e., the lust to dominate).
+For St. Augustine, libido dominandi—the desire to dominate others—is a sign of a dysfunctional society, representing a kind of master-slave dynamic.
+Long before Hegel and St. Augustine, the authors of the Old Testament were also deeply concerned with this issue, as the central story of the Old Testament recounts slavery and liberation.
+The first reading from the Book of Exodus 12:1-8, 11-14 describes the Passover meal, symbolizing liberation from slavery.
+The Israelites had been slaves in Egypt for four hundred years, enduring oppression.
+Then, in a moment of divine action, God freed them from Egypt, breaking their chains and demonstrating what He stands for—overcoming the master-slave dynamic.
+Interestingly, after Israel became a great nation, its prophets warned them to treat foreigners living among them as beloved locals, to love them as they love themselves, because they themselves had been foreigners in Egypt (Lev.
 19:34).

-In 30 AD, Jesus of Nazareth appears in the hills of Galilee with the language of the Kingdom: The Kingdom of God is at hand.
+In 30 AD, Jesus of Nazareth appears in the hills of Galilee with the message of the Kingdom: The Kingdom of God is at hand.
 What will the members of this Kingdom be like?
-Jesus says they should not hunger for domination, rather righteousness and meekness.
-They should not be stuck in the principle of “An eye for an eye, and a tooth for a tooth,” rather embrace mercy and radical compassion.
-Jesus says that if someone asks for a quarter dollar, and you have a dollar to spare, give it to them.
-If someone presses you for a service and you are able to do it, get on with it.
-And love, not just your relatives, neighbors and friends, but also your enemies.
-Jesus says when you attend a party, don’t sit with the masters, don’t take the highest place, rather sit at the lowest place, sit with the little guys on purpose.
-When you give a party, don’t invite the high and mighty alone who can afford to pay you back, but invite the poor, those at the margins of the society who can’t pay them back as well.
-As we all know, Jesus, in his own life and ministry practiced what he preached.
+Jesus says they should not hunger for domination, but rather for righteousness and meekness.
+They should not be caught up in the principle of “An eye for an eye, and a tooth for a tooth,” but instead embrace mercy and radical compassion.
+Jesus says that if someone asks for a quarter and you have a dollar to spare, give it to them.
+If someone asks you for a service and you can do it, go ahead and do it.
+And love—not just your relatives, neighbors, and friends, but also your enemies.
+Jesus says that when you attend a party, don’t sit with the elites, don’t take the highest place, but sit at the lowest place—sit with the least on purpose.
+When you give a party, don’t invite only the powerful who can repay you, but invite the poor, those on the margins of society who cannot reciprocate.
+As we all know, Jesus, in his own life and ministry, practiced what he preached.
 He practiced open table fellowship.
-Yes, he sat with the masters, the scholars, the pharisees etc. but he also invited sinners, tax collectors, the sick, and the poor.
-At the heart of these, sisters and brothers, Jesus is overturning all forms of master-slave dynamic, all forms of libido dominandi.
+Yes, he sat with the leaders, scholars, Pharisees, etc., but he also invited sinners, tax collectors, the sick, and the poor.
+At the core of this, sisters and brothers, Jesus is overturning all forms of master-slave dynamics and all forms of libido dominandi.

 No comments: